logo

 How to e-file form 15CB online?

-The process of obtaining the 15CB form online is simple, as the taxpayer only has to add the CA on the Income Tax e-portal.
+The process of obtaining the 15CB form is as follows:

 • Step 1: Log in to the e-filing portal and navigate to the ‘My Chartered Accountant(s)’ functionality under the Authorised Partners menu.